 Nationally recognized research centers of excellence

-The Boonshoft School of Medicine houses several research centers of excellence that are nationally recognized, as well as two University System of Ohio Centers of Excellence.
+The Boonshoft School of Medicine houses several research centers of excellence that are nationally recognized, as well as a University System of Ohio Center of Excellence.
 Currently, the medical school employs 132 research faculty and staff.
 Over the past five years, the Boonshoft School of Medicine received a total of $110,402,178 in research and sponsored program funding.
 Medical students have ample opportunities to participate in this vibrant research community, and many present their work at the school’s annual Medical Student Research Symposium.

-The school’s key facilities include the Matthew O. Diggs III Laboratory for Life Science Research completed in 2007, which was the first university research laboratory in Ohio to be awarded Leadership in Energy and Environmental Design-New Construction (LEED-NC) Gold status by the U.S. Green Building Council.
+The school’s key facilities also include the Matthew O. Diggs III Laboratory for Life Science Research completed in 2007, which was the first university research laboratory in Ohio to be awarded Leadership in Energy and Environmental Design-New Construction (LEED-NC) Gold status by the U.S. Green Building Council.
 In addition, the school is home to a fully accredited laboratory animal resources facility, a Biosafety Level 3 Facility, a chemical surety facility (XCSM), a genomics core facility with advanced gene array systems, proteomics analysis and nuclear magnetic resonance laboratories with multiple mass spectrometers and related equipment and a confocal and electron microscopy imaging core facility.

 A broad range of investigation